oberrow/cmd-game/README.md

 1. The colisions to work needs you to send input twice
 2. CTRL-C won't terminate the program anymore
 3. The colisions on one side of a water block (see [Step 2](https://github.com/oberrow/cmd-game#how-to-play)) work (they are not supposed to)
+4. when you move it will take you to some text (only in pre release 4)

 ## Notes
 ### -------------------------------------------------------------------------------------------------------